Industrial Technology Leaders are Likely Buyers for First Wave of Post-Pandemic Industrials M&A

 Managing Director | CEO GermanyFrankfurt

-During Q2 2020, the Lincoln International chemicals & materials indexes and S&P 500 rebounded from the prior quarter.
-The recovery largely reflects more optimism in the market after the United States and […]
+During Q3 2020, the Lincoln International chemicals & materials indexes and S&P 500 continued to show positive signs when compared to earlier in 2020.
+The recovery largely reflects greater optimism in the […]